nitro-marky/2d-Game-Engine-Prototype/README.md

 **Engine-Prototype**<br/>
-This was about including design patterns within an engine design (the game itself is terrible).
+This was about including design patterns within an engine design.